ahtohbi4/create-action-ts/README.md

 create-action-ts
 ===

-> Helper to create typed actions creators in React+Redux+TypeScript apps.
+> Helper to create typed actions or action creators in React+Redux+TypeScript apps.

 ## Install